-NOTE: A gerund may be used in almost any way in which a noun may used except as a noun used as adjective.
+NOTE: A gerund may be used in almost any way in which a noun may be used except as a noun used as adjective.
 Gerunds should not be confused with present participles.

-- 6. PARTICIPLE\ A participle is a verb form used as an adjective.
-It comes in two forms: the present which ends in "-ing" and the past which often ends in "-ed", "-d", "-en", "-n" or "-t."
-Present participle and past participle are General Demands for Middle and JR/SR Divisions.
-(See numbers 6 & 7 in Section C: VERB GENERAL DEMANDS). #558 - Examples: The rapidly developing storm kept small boats in port.
+6. PARTICIPLE - A participle is a verb form used as an adjective.
+It comes in two forms: the present that ends in "-ing" and the past that often ends in "-ed," "-d," "-en," "-n," or "-t."
+Present participle and past participle are General Demands for Middle, Junior, and Senior Divisions.
+(See numbers 6 & 7 in Section C: VERB GENERAL DEMANDS). #558

+Examples: The rapidly developing storm kept small boats in port.
 The broken toys could not be replaced easily.